PROFILE

 expanded, especially after the industrial and

 financial sector reforms of the 1980s.
-While the
+While

-petroleum and mining investors remained after
+many petroleum and mining investors remained

-the 1997 crisis, the numbers of U.S. investors
+after the 1997 financial crisis, the number of

-in other sectors declined.
-Other major foreign
+U.S. investors in other sectors declined.
+Other

-investors include Japan, the United Kingdom,
+major foreign investors include Japan, the

-Singapore, the Netherlands, Hong Kong, Taiwan,
+United Kingdom, Singapore, the Netherlands, Hong

-and South Korea.
-Infrastructure investment
+Kong, Taiwan, and South Korea.
+Infrastructure

-declined steadily after the financial crisis and
+investment declined steadily after the financial

-has not yet recovered.
+crisis and has not yet recovered.
+In November

-President Yudhoyono and his economic
+President Yudhoyono and his economic ministers

-ministers have stated repeatedly their intention
+have stated repeatedly their intention to

-the climate for private sector investment in
+improve the climate for private sector

-order to raise the level of GDP growth and
+investment to raise the level of GDP growth and

 reduce unemployment.
 In addition to general